 Black currants are particularly rich in vitamin C, which is important for the immune system.
 Its antioxidant effect slows the aging process and is important for the formation of collagen, a component of the skin, hair, and nails.
 Vitamin C is also important for optimal absorption of iron.
 A vitamin C deficiency can make your skin more susceptible to bleeding and slower to heal from wounds.

 Black currants offer 177 mg of vitamin C per 100 g, easily exceeding your daily requirement.
 However, they should be eaten raw, as vitamin C is very sensitive to heat.
 The black berries also contain iron and potassium – potassium is important for the tissue tension of the body cells and the water balance.
-Unfortunately, the food for beautiful hair is only in season in summer.
+Unfortunately, this tasty food for beautiful hair is only in season in summer.

 Dried lentils contain an average of around 24 g of protein per 100 g.
 When cooked, they still contain around 9 g.
 The body can absorb the protein particularly well when lentils are combined with other protein sources.
 Lentils also contain biotin, vitamin E, zinc, iron, and magnesium.